vgmoose/vgmoose.github.io/posts/23355534 - Day 05 - Thinly Provisioned Snapshots.post/content.md

 original: http://vgmoose.github.io/deku-scrub/blag/blog/2014/05/28/day-05-thinly-provisioned-snapshots/
 ---

 In yesterday's post I introduced LVM snapshots and why they are useful.
-It may have gotten lost a bit in the jumble of comamnds.
+It may have gotten lost a bit in the jumble of commands.
 To recap, snapshots *physically* store only the differences between a filesystem at a given time and the present.
 Using the differences (which of course are much smaller than the entire filesystem) one can mount and reconstruct the filesystem from the point when the snapshot was created.

 That, of course, is really cool, but let's say you want to take a TON of snapshots (like we're talking daily ones).
 The daily snaps would allow you to easily revert to what the filesystem looked like on a given day without using much more space.
 Of course, if they were just regular LVM snapshots, you'd need to decide on a size to give them.
 Taking daily snapshots in this manner would fill up in no time.